Deborah Engel’s journey is a story of responding to life’s complexities and industry status-quos with innovation and advocacy driven solutions.

 Providing a professionally and personally supportive hub for clients bolstered Deb’s interest in advocacy, especially as it related to local entrepreneurs and small business owners.
 She followed this interest by co-founding the General Store Cooperative (GSC), which started as a “shop local” ecommerce platform in 2017 and evolved into producing co-retail experiences in 2018.
 GSC’s 2018 holiday pop-up shop, which included 75 local businesses and makers, grossed more than 100k in revenue for the local community.
 In 2019, GSC opened up their flagship marketplace and cafe combining six complimentary retailers, including NJ’s first zero waste refill shop, with a coffee shop and bakery.

-It was only natural that Deb’s advocacy for local entrepreneurs, small business owners, and families led her to taking a more involved approach in the downtown business district..
-As Vice-Chair of the South Orange Village Center Alliance, she is directly involved in advocacy and policy work for small businesses.
+It was only natural that Deb’s advocacy for local entrepreneurs, small business owners, and families led her to taking a more involved approach in the downtown business district.
+As Chair of the South Orange Village Center Alliance, she is directly involved in advocacy and policy work for small businesses.
 In this capacity she has earned the reputation as the champion in their corner who works to ensure that policies align fairly and conductively for local businesses

-As a successful entrepreneur, public servant, community advocate, business consultant and mother of three, Deb continues to use her wealth of knowledge and experience to serve entrepreneurs, small business owners, families, and communities.
+As a successful entrepreneur, public servant, community advocate, business consultant and mother of three, Deb continues to use her wealth of knowledge and experience to serve entrepreneurs, small business owners, non profits, families, and communities.